Publications, journalists and bloggers interested in contacting a member of the Black Zen Team

 Content creation and curation is another large component of the Black Zen mission, with an emphasis on representation of people of color in the wellness space.
 With this is mind, the Black Zen Beginner's Guide to Meditation was created.
-It was designed to make meditation relatable by demystifying the practice, de-bunking common misconceptions, and showing that every day people can successfully meditate and begin to see positive changes in their life.
-The guide is available to the public as a free, instant download from the Black Zen website.
-In addition, the team launched the online editorial Weekly Wellness and supplemental podcast offerings in August 2017 to expand their reach to a national audience.
+It was designed to make meditation relatable by demystifying the practice, de-bunking common misconceptions and showing that every day people can successfully meditate and begin to see positive changes in their life.
+The team launched the online editorial Weekly Wellness and supplemental podcast offerings in August 2017 to expand their reach to a national audience.

 Stacey comes from a nonprofit background, having worked as a Finance and Operations Manager for mid-sized, community based organizations over the last ten years.
 As a seasoned meditator with a desire to give back, she established BE Meditation Group (BE).
 BE is a 501(c)(3) nonprofit dedicated to spreading meditation and supporting meditation-based programs by providing fiscal sponsorship services to mission aligned organizations.
 She brings her nonprofit operations and finance expertise to the Black Zen team and leads the business development, operations, media and marketing aspects of the company.